jccrosby/smart-ai-adoption/slides.md

 layout: default
 ---

-# The Enduring Value of LEAP
+# The Value of LEAP

-- A practical, repeatable process for wise AI adoption.
+- A simple, practical, repeatable process for wise AI adoption.
-- **Learn** thoroughly before acting.
+- **Learn** before acting.
 - **Experiment** in a controlled manner.
 - **Assess** results critically.
+- **Share** the results and lessons learned
 - **Propagate/Plan** successful initiatives sustainably.
 - Integrates data, skills, ethics, and governance.
 - Fits naturally with agile development.